gyselroth/balloon/docs/02-getting-started.md

 This is a step-by-step tutorial how to correctly deploy the balloon server and the [balloon web](github.com/gyselroth/balloon-client-web) based user interface.
 This tutorial includes the web interface, of course you may also just install the server components only.
 The web ui acts as a balloon client and is completely optional.

-There are multiple supported ways to deploy balloon
+There are multiple supported ways to deploy balloon:

+* Classic way as deb package via apt
+* Manually as tar archive
+* Docker (docker-compose or via a orchestration plattform like [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/))
+* Compile manually from scratch

+The docker deployment is the **recommended** way to deploy balloon.
+And it is also the simplest way.

 ## Debian based distribution